Brain-Computer Interfaces: An Overview

 +

-No — current systems decode specific motor or language outputs the user actively intends to produce, not arbitrary thoughts.
-Mental privacy concerns are real for the future, not the present.
+No. Current systems decode specific motor or language outputs that the user actively, voluntarily intends to produce.
+They cannot reconstruct arbitrary inner monologue, dreams, or unconscious cognition.
+Mental privacy concerns are real for the longer term, but no deployed system today performs general thought-reading.

 +